Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

 Executive functioning demands

-Work responsibilities, caregiving, scheduling, planning, decision-making, and task switching all require executive functioning resources.
+Work responsibilities, caregiving, scheduling, planning, decision-making, and task-switching all require executive functioning resources.

-During burnout, executive functioning often becomes less available.[10]Having All of Your Internal Resources Exhausted Beyond Measure and Being Left with No Clean-Up Crew: Defining Autistic Burnout (Raymaker et al., 2020)
+During burnout, executive functioning often becomes less available.[10]Having All of Your Internal Resources Exhausted Beyond Measure and Being Left with No Clean-Up Crew: Defining Autistic Burnout (Raymaker et al., 2020) The issue may not be a lack of motivation.
+Rather, the demands themselves may exceed current capacity.

 Why vacations sometimes help, but feeling better doesn’t last

-Many autistic adults report feeling significantly better while away from their usual routines.
+Many autistic adults report feeling significantly better while away from their usual routines, but it doesn’t last.
+This experience can be confusing.
+If rest helps during vacation, why do symptoms return afterward?

 One explanation is that vacations often reduce multiple contributors to burnout simultaneously.
+For a brief period, there may be:

 - Fewer responsibilities